 Meal at 5:30-6:15pm | Groups at 6:30pm

 The Gathering is a time for all ages to share a meal and fellowship together in the Palmer Lounge (above the gym) before heading off to kids/youth programs and adult study/small groups.
 Dinner is available from 5:30-6:15pm at just $6 per person.
 Pizza, soft drinks and other snacks are available at the Filling Station of the Palmer at a variety of prices with proceeds benefiting local and global mission.

-Dysfunctional Family Values: Study on the Family in Genesis
+Dysfunctional Family Values: Continuing a Study on the Family in Genesis

 Room: 2114 | Time: 6:30pm | Leader: Bill Ball